adityasharma0908/Expense-Tracker-Project/README.md

+A full-stack Expense Tracker web application built using React.js, Node.js, Express.js, and MySQL.
+The project allows users to manage expenses, track financial goals, and monitor spending through a responsive and user-friendly interface.
+Currently under development with continuous feature and UI improvements.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.